Fargo Car Accident Attorney

 Plenty of car accidents result in minor to no injuries for the people involved, but even seemingly minor crashes can lead to serious complications.
 Whiplash is one of the best examples of this.
 Whiplash, the rapid back-and-forth movement of the neck caused by a sudden and forceful jolt, is a common car accident injury.
 In some cases, a victim experiences neck pain that lasts for a few short weeks; in others, whiplash can lead to permanent brain damage.
 Always see a doctor just to be sure.

-Other common car accident injures include:
+Other common car accident injuries include:

 - Brain injuries